mtycks/em-em-recipes/content/blog/gochujang-chicken/index.md

 Adapted from https://www.bonappetit.com/recipe/slow-roast-gochujang-chicken.

 Modifications: I use half as much garlic, add more veggies, and skip the honey.

+If two people work together, the prep can be done in 30 minutes.

 #### Step 1